itsaimsd/DevSwipe/README.md

 - Responsive UI:
     A user-friendly interface built with React.js, TailwindCSS, and DaisyUI.

-# Updated Project Workflow
+## **Updated Project Workflow**
 - Sign Up:

-Create a profile with personal details and skills.
+    - Create a profile with personal details and skills.
-Authenticate using a secure password.
+    - Authenticate using a secure password.

-Explore Developers:
+- Explore Developers:

-Browse through developer profiles.
+    - Browse through developer profiles.
-Send requests to connect.
+    - Send requests to connect.

-Manage Requests:
+- Manage Requests:

-Accept or reject connection requests from other users.
+    - Accept or reject connection requests from other users.

-Chat:
+- Chat:

-Once connected, start a chat with developers in your network.
+    - Once connected, start a chat with developers in your network.

-Stay Connected:
+- Stay Connected:

-Maintain a personalized list of connections.
+    - Maintain a personalized list of connections.

+## **Future Enhancements**
+- Filter and Search:
+    - Add filters to search for developers by skills, location, or experience level.

+- Profile Customization:
+    - Allow users to add portfolio links, GitHub repositories, or resume uploads.

+- Push Notifications:
+    - Notify users when they receive a new connection request or message.

+- Deployment:
+    - Host the project live to make it accessible to users online.

 ## **Project Structure**